BoronII/mushroom-species-classification-by-image-pytorch/README.md

 # mushroom-species-classification-by-image-pytorch
-The project is presented in the exposition notebook the purpose of this project is for me to learn about deep learning with PyTorch, using the fastai front end.
+Full details of the project is presented in the exposition notebook.
+The purpose of this project is for me to learn about deep learning with PyTorch, using the fastai front end.

 Keywords: neural nets, deep learning, pytorch, fastai, transfer learning,